Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: The Symplectification Procedure

 While the case $n\geq 6$ amounts to a direct computation from the definition of the universal Tanaka prolongation, we omit it for the sake of brevity.
 Instead, we provide a proof of a more general statement in Lemma \ref{prolong_k_lemma} below based on \cite[Theorem 3]{doubrov2009local}. \end{proof} In the sequel, we call the graded Lie algebra \eqref{SympGrading} the {\it prolonged symplectic symbol}.

 \begin{remark} One may wonder if the distribution $\Symp(D)$ is an arbitrary distribution with Tanaka symbol isomorphic to the symplectic symbol.
 In fact, the only constraints on $\Symp(D)$ are those given in Propositions \ref{involutivity} and \ref{Tanaka Symbol}.
 The involutivity condition \eqref{invol2} with $i=0$ is equivalent to the statement that $\text{Char}\big(\Symp(D)^{3-n}\big)$ has rank $n-4$.
 Given a distribution $\Delta$ with Tanaka symbol equal to the symplectic symbol such that $\text{Char}(\Delta^{3-n})$ has rank $n-4$, one can quotient by the characteristic.
-In the quotient, $\Delta^{3-n}$ gives a $(2,n)$ distribution of maximal class whose symplectification is again $\Delta$.
+In the quotient, $\Delta^{3-n}$ gives a $(2,n)$ distribution with $5$-dimensional cube whose symplectification is again $\Delta$.

 Furthermore, in the case $n=6$, the involutivity conditions of Proposition \ref{involutivity} are satisfied by any nonholonomic $(2,8)$ distribution $\Delta$ with constant Tanaka symbol as in Proposition \ref{Tanaka Symbol}.
 To see this, observe that the Lie bracket gives a skew-symmetric 2-form